What is an API?

-Any data can be shared with an application program interface.
+Any data can be shared with an application programming interface.
 APIs are implemented by function calls composed of verbs and nouns; the required syntax is described in the documentation of the application being called.
-For example, on a real estate website, one API might publish available real estate properties by geography, while a second API provides the visitor with current interest rates and third API offers a mortgage calculator.
+For example, on a real estate website, one API might publish available real estate properties by geography, while a second API provides current interest rates and a third offers a mortgage calculator.

 How do APIs work?

-APIs authorize and grant access to data that is requested by users and other applications.
-Access is authenticated to a service or portion of functionality, against predefined roles that govern who or what service can access specific actions or data.
-APIs also provide an audit trail that details system access: who or what, and when.
+APIs authorize and grant access to data that users and other applications request.
+Access is authenticated to a service or portion of functionality using predefined roles that govern who or what service can access specific actions and data.
+APIs also provide an audit trail that details who and what have had system access and when it happened.

 Applications that call APIs were traditionally written in specific programming languages.
-Web APIs can be called through any programming language, but can also be accessed by webpages created in HTML or application generator tools.
+Web APIs can be called through any programming language, but webpages created in Hypertext Markup Language (HTML) or application generator tools can also access them.

-The most common architectures for APIs are representational state transfer (REST) and Simple Object Access Protocol (SOAP), which defines a standard communication protocol specification for XML-based message exchange.
-SOAP requires less low-level infrastructure-related code than does REST, but REST APIs are easier to scale and redeploy, simpler to implement and integrate with websites and services.
-The current industry trend is largely to use REST APIs, particularly for web interactions.
+The most common architectures for APIs are Representational State Transfer (REST) and Simple Object Access Protocol (SOAP), which defines a standard communication protocol specification for a message exchange based on Extensible Markup Language or XML.
+SOAP requires less low-level infrastructure-related code than REST.
+However, REST APIs are easier to scale and redeploy, and simpler to implement and integrate with websites and services.
+REST APIs are most often used today, particularly for web interactions.

 Why APIs are important for business

-APIs have steadily improved the quality and delivery of software and services.
-Software that was custom-developed for a specific purpose is now often written to reference APIs that provide broadly useful features.
-This reduces development time and cost, and mitigates the risk of errors.
+APIs have improved the quality and delivery of software and services.
+Custom software that was developed for a specific purpose is often written to reference APIs that provide features that are useful in a variety of contexts.
+This reduces development time, cost and the risk of errors.

-The growing number of web services exposed through APIs by cloud providers also has encouraged the creation of cloud-specific applications, internet of things (IoT) efforts and apps to support mobile devices and users.
+The growing number of web services that cloud providers expose through APIs also has encouraged the creation of cloud-specific applications, internet of things efforts and apps to support mobile devices and users.

-APIs add a digital layer to present a company's data and enterprise assets through APIs, with requisite governance and security, and this can enhance customer, employee and partner interactions.
-Greater functionality and scope of services increase the value delivered to users and improves the customer experience -- for example, the aforementioned website that anticipates a customer's needs as they relate to searching for real estate.
+APIs add a digital layer through which a company's data and enterprise assets are presented with requisite governance and security.
+This approach enhances customer, employee and partner interactions.
+Greater functionality and scope of services increase the value delivered to users and improves the customer experience.
+For example, the previously website anticipates a customer's needs related to searching for real estate.

-APIs also create new monetization opportunities for businesses, such as productization of data with customized packages and plans for new or existing business partners.
+APIs also create new monetization opportunities for businesses, such as the productization of data with customized packages and plans for business partners.

 What are the benefits of using APIs?

-APIs are essentially a set of rules.
-They can improve an organization's internal development processes by standardizing how developers write application code -- using the same rules and formats makes code more streamlined and transparent.
-Standardization also facilitates collaboration between developers as they build software components with the intent to integrate with APIs.
-This, in turn, can support feature development and reduce time to market.
+Using the same rules and formats streamlines code and makes it more transparent.
+Standardization also facilitates collaboration among developers as they build software components with the intent to integrate with APIs.
+This, in turn, facilitates feature development and reduces time to market.

-- securely control and manage how users and systems access specific data and service functionality;
+- securely control and manage how users and systems access data and service functionality;

-- allow third parties to leverage their data (even in a limited sense), which increases a company's brand exposure;
+- allow third parties to use its data -- even in a limited sense -- which increases a company's brand exposure;

-- grow their customer database and even increase their conversion rate by aligning their services with other trusted brands; and
+- grow its customer database and increase its conversion rate by aligning its services with other trusted brands; and

-- monetize their APIs so that they become a distinct line of revenue.
-This is a common tactic for online payment gateways -- companies that use PayPal's APIs, for example, are willing to pay for the ability to use a trusted payment system.
+- monetize its APIs so that they become a line of revenue.
+This is a common tactic for online payment gateways.
+For example, companies that use PayPal's APIs are willing to pay to use a trusted payment system.

 Types of APIs

-There are four basic types of APIs: private, public, partner and composite.
+There are four types of APIs: private, public, partner and composite.

 - Private APIs, or internal APIs, are published internally for use by the company's developers to improve its own products and services.
 Private APIs are not exposed to third parties.

-- Public APIs, or open APIs, are published publicly and can be used by any third party.
+- Public APIs, or open APIs, are published publicly for anyone to use.
 There are no restrictions on these APIs.

-- Partner APIs can only be used by specific parties with whom the company agrees to share data.
-Partner APIs are used within business relationships, often to integrate software between partnering companies.
+- Partner APIs can only be used by specific parties with which a company agrees to share data.
+These APIs are used in business relationships, often to integrate software between partnering companies.

-- Composite APIs combine multiple APIs to address related or interdependent tasks, and often improve speed and performance compared with individual APIs.
+- Composite APIs combine multiple APIs to address related or interdependent tasks.
+They often improve speed and performance compared with individual APIs.

-- Local APIs offer OS or middleware services to application programs.
-Microsoft's .NET APIs, the TAPI (Telephony API) for voice applications, and database access APIs are examples of the local API form.
+- Local APIs offer OS or middleware services to applications.
+Examples of local APIs include Microsoft's .NET APIs, the telephony API for voice applications and database access APIs.

-- Web APIs are designed to represent widely used resources such as HTML pages and are accessed using a simple HTTP protocol.
+- Web APIs are designed to represent resources such as HTML pages and are accessed using a simple Hypertext Transfer Protocol, or HTTP.
 Any web URL activates a web API.
-Web APIs are often called RESTful because the publisher of REST interfaces doesn't save any data internally between requests.
+Web APIs are often called RESTful APIs because the publisher of REST interfaces doesn't save any data internally between requests.
 As such, requests from many users can be intermingled as they would be on the internet.

 - Program APIs are based on remote procedure call (RPC) technology that makes a remote program component appear to be local to the rest of the software.
-Service oriented architecture (SOA) APIs, such as Microsoft's WS-series of APIs, are program APIs.
+Service-oriented architecture APIs, such as Microsoft's WS-series of APIs, are program APIs.

 Why API design matters

-Good API design is critical for successful API use, and software architects spend considerable time reviewing all the possible applications of an API and the most logical way for it to be used.
+Good API design is critical for successful API use.
+Software architects spend considerable time reviewing all the possible applications of an API and the most logical way for it to be used.

 The data structures and parameter values are of particular importance because they must match between the caller of an API and its publisher.

-Strong security is an important aspect of API design.
+Strong security is also an important aspect of API design.
 Exploitation of misconfigured APIs is a common practice for cyber attackers.
-APIs are a gateway that present an organization's systems and data to internal and external users -- any compromise can create broad and serious security problems.
+APIs are a gateway that present an organization's systems and data to internal and external users.
+Any compromise can create broad and serious security problems.

 What are examples of APIs?

-Operating systems and middleware tools expose their features through collections of APIs usually called "toolkits."
-Two different sets of tools that support the same API specifications are interchangeable to programmers, which is the basis for compatibility and interoperability claims.
+Operating systems and middleware tools expose their features through collections of APIs usually called toolkits.
+Two different sets of tools that support the same API specifications are interchangeable to programmers and are the basis for compatibility and interoperability claims.
 Microsoft's .NET API specifications are the basis for an open source Linux equivalent middleware package now supported by Microsoft, for example.

-Many software products and tools deliver functionality via APIs, from DevOps tools such as Docker, Jenkins and GitlLab to enterprise platforms such as Microsoft Sharepoint.
-Social media in particular takes advantage of open APIs to facilitate third-party functionality, such as the ability to create news feeds and share photos.
+Many software products and tools deliver functionality via APIs, from DevOps tools such as Docker, Jenkins and GitLab to enterprise platforms such as Microsoft SharePoint.
+Social media, in particular, takes advantage of open APIs to facilitate third-party functionality, such as the ability to create news feeds and share photos.

-The internet is currently the primary driver for APIs, and companies such as Facebook, Google and Yahoo publish APIs to encourage third-party developers to build on their capabilities.
-These APIs have given us everything from new internet features that browse the sites of other services, to mobile device apps that offer easy access to web resources.
+The internet is the primary driver for APIs.
+Companies such as Facebook, Google and Yahoo publish APIs to encourage third-party developers to build on their capabilities.
+These APIs have provided everything from new internet features that browse the sites of other services, to mobile device apps that offer easy access to web application resources.
 New features, such as content delivery, augmented reality and novel applications of wearable technology, are created in large part though these APIs.

-The ubiquity of the internet, expanded use of cloud computing and a shift from monolithic applications to microservices have all contributed to a broad embrace of APIs.
+The ubiquity of the internet, expanded use of cloud computing and a shift from monolithic applications to microservices have all contributed to increased API use.
+Trends around APIs include the following:

 REST and the web.
-Web APIs can be called through any programming language, but can also be accessed by webpages created in HTML or application generator tools.
-The increased role of the internet and the cloud in our lives and business activities has vastly expanded the use of APIs and the use of simple programming tools, or even no programming at all, for API access.
+Web API calls can come from any programming language, but webpages created in HTML or application generator tools can also make them.
+The increased role of the internet and the cloud in daily life and business activities has expanded the use of APIs and simple programming tools, or even no programming at all, for API access.

 APIs and the cloud.
 Cloud computing introduces new capabilities to divide software into reusable components, connect components to requests and scale the number of copies of software as demand changes.

-These cloud capabilities have shifted the focus of APIs from simple RPC-programmer-centric models to RESTful web-centric models, and even to what is called "functional programming" or "lambda models" of services that can be instantly scaled as needed in the cloud.
+These cloud capabilities have shifted the focus of APIs from simple RPC-based programmer-centric models to RESTful web-centric models, and even to what is called functional programming or lambda models of services that can be instantly scaled as needed in the cloud.

 APIs as services.
 The trend to think of APIs as representing general resources has changed.
-Whereas APIs are expected to be used as a general tool by many applications and users, they are said to be services, and will normally require more controlled development and deployment.
+Many applications and users do make use of APIs as a general tool, but they are also considered services and will normally require more controlled development and deployment.